 1. Visit your barber or stylist beforehand.
 Usually we look our best when we have recently had a haircut.
 Don’t do a drastic change, you still want to look like YOU.
 Just have the barber or stylist clean up your look.
 If you have a beard, don’t forget to have them tend to that as well.
 Unless you have a very full beard you want to make sure they shape up the neckline.
 This will help give you a more defined jawline in your image.
-If you are doing the bear grooming yourself here’s a helpful guide from Philips.
+If you are doing the beard grooming yourself here’s a helpful guide from Philips.
 Going for the clean shaven look?
 Have your barber give you a close shave with a straight razor.
 Salvi’s barber shop, right next to Vail’s studio, offers shaves like this.
 Give them a ring beforehand at (617) 332-8490 to make an appointment.
 If a visit to the barber isn’t in the cards, bring a razor and shaving cream with you to the session or give yourself a shave right before you go to the studio for the shoot.
 Make sure to use aftershave to cut down on skin irritation.